 Form a transaction list for each item.
 Here: bit vector representation.

-- grey: item is contained in transaction - white: item is not contained in transaction
+- grey: item is contained in transaction - white: item is not contained in transaction with the transaction lists of all other items (conditional database).

 Transaction database is needed only once (for the single item transaction lists).